jmuncaster/jwspubctrl/README.md

-# ZeroMQ Publisher and Control Socket with JSON Validation
+# WebSockets Publisher and Control Socket with JSON Validation

-This library wraps the [zpubctrl](https://github.com/jmuncaster/zpubctrl) library with JSON validation capabilities.
+This library wraps the [wspubctrl](https://github.com/jmuncaster/wspubctrl) library with JSON validation capabilities.
 It is meant to provide an easy way to stream JSON data and accept JSON control messages with full validation of all messages.

 JSON validation is done using [jws](https://github.com/jmuncaster/jws), which is just a thin wrapper around [nlohmann/json](https://github.com/nlohmann/json) and [pboettch/json-schema-validator](https://github.com/pboettch/json-schema-validator).

-The networking backend is implemented in [zeromq](http://zeromq.org) with a [C++ wrapper](https://github.com/zeromq/cppzmq).
+The networking backend is based on [Simple-Websocket-Server](https://github.com/eidheim/Simple-WebSocket-Server).

 ## Getting Started